BillyBadBoy/ng-dnd/README.md

 > npm install
 > grunt
 ```

+## Examples
- Once `examples/dnd-all-min.js` has been built, you can optionally run the examples.
-This will automatically launch a browser with the examples:
+Once `examples/dnd-all-min.js` has been built, you can run the examples by running the following from the repo root directory:
 ```
 > grunt serve
 ```
+There are 2 examples.
+- _minimal_ uses empty models with debug enabled.
+If you open the browser console you can see when the model functions are invoked.
+- _maximal_ has models with implementations for all the model functions.
+It also demonstrates an arbitrary json object being used as the drag-and-drop payload.

 ## Usage
 -  add dnd script to html page: